twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_2_http.md

 # HTTP

-`dawn-http` is an HTTP client wrapping all of the documented Discord HTTP API.
+`twilight-http` is an HTTP client wrapping all of the documented Discord HTTP API.
 It is built on top of [Reqwest], and supports taking any generic Reqwest client, allowing you to pick your own TLS backend.
 By default, it uses [RusTLS], a Rust TLS implementation.